 Castle Hill and Arthurs Pass Hiking

-Our 13 day World Heritage Tour is packed full of highlights, so in true New Zealand Trails style, we'd like to slow things down and take some time to introduce you to each day of the tour.
+Our 13 day World Heritage New Zealand Walking Tour is packed full of highlights, so in true New Zealand Trails style, we'd like to slow things down and take some time to introduce you to each day of the tour.

 Day one of our New Zealand hiking tour takes in the best of the Canterbury High Country - Castle Hill, Arthur's Pass hiking and the Great Alpine Highway.
 This part of the country is one that we know exceptionally well and we have spent many happy days here with guests on our New Zealand hiking tours.
 The Canterbury High Country is a truly stunning part of the South Island all year round and is the perfect place to start your adventure.
 Our tour begins in Christchurch with the amazing high country an hour’s drive away and that's where we'll head as soon as we've met your fellow guests and are ready to depart the ‘Garden City’.

 The road from Christchurch to Arthur's Pass is undoubtedly one of New Zealand's great roads.
 There are so many highlights on the journey but we would like to focus on three of our favourites - the Bealey Valley, Castle Hill and the Otira lookout.

 Arthurs Pass Hiking - the Bealey Valley